$400B in Debt That Doesn't Exist on Credit Reports

 It’s also systematically undercounting.

-Buy Now, Pay Later (BNPL) — the installment payment option offered by Klarna, Affirm, Afterpay, and built into Apple Pay, PayPal, and most major retailers — doesn’t reliably appear on credit reports.
-The NY Fed estimates outstanding BNPL balances exceed $400 billion, but most of it is invisible to the credit bureaus that produce the official debt numbers.
+Buy Now, Pay Later (BNPL), the installment payment option offered by Klarna, Affirm, Afterpay, and built into Apple Pay, PayPal, and most major retailers, doesn’t reliably appear on credit reports.
+The NY Fed estimates outstanding BNPL balances exceed $400 billion, but most of that is invisible to the credit bureaus that produce the official debt numbers.

 How BNPL Became Invisible